davmac314/tosaithe/doc/TSBP.md

 ## Tosaithe Memory Map

-The memory map provided (via the `memmap` field of the loader data) by the loader data is a map of physical memory, comprising entries of type `tsbp_mmap_entry`, representing non-overlapping ranges of memory ordered from lowest to highest address.
+The memory map provided (via the `memmap` field of the loader data) by the loader data is a map of the physical address space, comprising entries of type `tsbp_mmap_entry`, representing non-overlapping address ranges ordered from lowest to highest address.
 The map indicates available memory, reclaimable memory (which holds information useful to the kernel, but which may be used by the kernel once it has processed the information), and reserved address ranges.

-Note that the memory map does not necessarily include address ranges currently used by devices such as a Local APIC or IOAPIC, or MMIO ranges for PCI devices or other devices that the firmware expects the OS to enumerate.
+Note that the memory map is typically derived from a memory map provided by firmware.
+It does not necessarily include address ranges currently used by devices such as a Local APIC or IOAPIC, or MMIO ranges for PCI devices or other devices that the firmware expects the OS to enumerate.
 If ranges for such devices are present, they will be represented by an entry with type `RESERVED`.

 The `tsbp_mmap_entry` type comprises the following fields: